 Work on yourself so you can feel better mentally, emotionally, and physically.
 Fixing what you don’t quite approve of in yourself and addressing internalized mental health issues and prejudices against yourself — while simultaneously being kind to yourself — can work wonders when it comes to increasing your sense of self-worth and self-confidence.

 7. How to deal with rejection from a guy?
 Pick up a new hobby

 8. Don’t indulge in too much of anything

 It is one thing to be kind to ourselves and another thing entirely to baby ourselves so much that we forget that we are strong, independent beings capable of dealing with a thousand heartbreaks without shattering into a million pieces.
 You are worth more than the heartbreak.
 There’s a lot more to you than the rejection.
 Never forget that.

 So, there you have it.
-9 action-driven and expert endorsed strategies you can implement to help bring yourself out of the dark pit you’ve sunk into after being rejected by a guy.
+Eight action-driven and expert endorsed strategies you can implement to help bring yourself out of the dark pit you’ve sunk into after being rejected by a guy.
 But while all of this is important, what is most essential is to remember to breathe.
 To remind yourself that you have survived every tragedy and horror you have faced in your life up until this point.
 One rejection cannot destroy you.
 You’re so much stronger than that.
 You’ve got this.